schmettow/YET/docs/index.md

 The strength of Yet0 are its very low price.
 Clip-Y is a very simple shape that

 -   used minimal material (1- 2g)
 -   is almost indestructible by mechanical forces

--   can be printed without problems on *any* 3D printer
+-   can be printed without problems on *any* 3D pinter
 -   requires no post-processing

 # Yeti catalogue